 The Allergan Foundation Graduate Student Award recognizes a student who shows outstanding scientific promise, as evidenced by his/her research accomplishments.
 Award winners are selected based on additional criteria, such as academic performance, work experience, and leadership potential.

 The lab has been awarded it's first R01 grant from the National Cancer Institute at the National Institutes of Health!Scott Atwood

 The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is the nation’s medical research agency — making important discoveries that improve health and save lives.
 The National Institutes of Health is made up of 27 different components called Institutes and Centers.
 Each has its own specific research agenda, often focusing on particular diseases or body systems.
 All but three of these components receive their funding directly from Congress, and administrate their own budgets.
 NIH leadership plays an active role in shaping the agency's research planning, activities, and outlook.
 The National Cancer Institute (NCI) is part of the National Institutes of Health (NIH), which is one of 11 agencies that comprise the Department of Health and Human Services (HHS).
 NCI, established under the National Cancer Institute Act of 1937, is the Federal Government's principal agency for cancer research and training.
 NCI coordinates the National Cancer Program, which conducts and supports research, training, health information dissemination, and other programs with respect to the cause, diagnosis, prevention, and treatment of cancer, rehabilitation from cancer, and the continuing care of cancer patients and the families of cancer patients.

-Journal of Investigative Dermatology published our commentary on genomic stability in basal cell carcinoma Scott Atwood
+Journal of Investigative Dermatology published our work on primary cilia loss drives basal to squamous cell carcinoma switchingScott Atwood

 - Older posts